``` ```

 Can this run on non-NVIDIA hardware? +

 Fundamentally, the architecture is platform-agnostic.
 Vector databases, embedding models, and transformer inference all have implementations across AMD, Intel, and Apple Silicon.
-However, we chose to build on the NVIDIA platform based on cost and time efficiencies.
-The NVIDIA software stack—cuML for GPU UMAP, TensorRT-LLM for optimized inference, the NGC container registry—dramatically accelerates development.
-To prove we could actually execute this vision, we built not just a working prototype but a full enterprise-grade RAG system.
+However, I chose to build on the NVIDIA platform based on cost and time efficiencies.
+The NVIDIA software stack: cuML for GPU UMAP, TensorRT-LLM for optimized inference, the NGC container registry, dramatically accelerates development.
+To prove I could actually execute this vision, I built not just a working prototype but a full enterprise-grade RAG system.
 Leveraging the combination of the NVIDIA software stack and the DGX Spark allowed us to complete OrthoRAG V41 in two months.
-We would welcome support to port OrthoSystem to other platforms—the educational mission benefits from broader accessibility.
+I would welcome support to port OrthoSystem to other platforms.

 Why not use a knowledge graph for OrthoGraph? +